Got a Question about the Leaders Plus Fellowship?

 We have now extended our offering to parents of babies and young children we have had a number of Fellows with Primary children complete the Programme in the last 12 months.

 We try to group you together with other parents who have similarly aged kids when you join the Fellowship as this can be beneficial.
 Arrange a call back with Laura, our Programme Director, to find out more.

 Can I have more information about the part-funded Royal College of Psychiatrists?

-Due to their commitment to promote equality, and leadership within psychiatry, the London Division of the Royal College of Psychiatrists (RCPsych) is generously part sponsoring 2 spaces on the 2021 Leaders Plus Fellowship with £1590 plus VAT each which brings the cost down to £1400 plus VAT per Fellow.
-One place is available for a Consultant and one place for a Specialty Doctor who are members of the London Division.
+Due to their commitment to promote equality, and leadership within psychiatry, the London Division of the Royal College of Psychiatrists (RCPsych) generously part sponsored 2 spaces on the 2021 Leaders Plus Fellowship with £1590 plus VAT each which brings the cost down to £1400 plus VAT per Fellow.
+One place was available for a Consultant and one place for a Specialty Doctor who are members of the London Division.